‘RHONJ’ Star Melissa Gorga Stuns In Makeup-Free Clip

 Quarantining with face masks????????
 So happy that this one is spending so much time with me????????
 We are loving @unclebuds_hemp face masks!
 We have the CBD rose gold on!
 Lots of antioxidants, helps with puffiness, & acne!
 Might as well do all the beautifying we can while we’re home ????
 Make sure you guys check them out at www.Unclebudshemp.com #mommydaughtertime

-Melissa’s long light brown hair is pulled back from her face in the video, as she is demonstrating how she and her daughter are sharing beauty tricks with one another by applying face masks that accomplish different things for their respective skin issues.
+Melissa’s long light brown hair is pulled back from her face in the video.
+She is demonstrating how she and her daughter are sharing beauty tricks with one another by applying face masks that accomplish different things for their respective skin issues.

 The reality star is seated next to her stunning 14-year-old daughter Antonia.
 The teenager is lovely, wearing a gray sweater with a chevron design in red and blue with white trim.
 She paired that with dark pants.
 Her dark brown, curly hair is also pulled back and left long and loose.